About the course

 At the end of the first year of the course you must sit the qualifying examination, consisting of two elements.

-- The first is an extended essay of 5,000 words on Approaches to Islamic Art and Architecture, reflecting the historical topics and seminars on methods, techniques and theory studied in the first year.
+- An extended essay on Approaches to Islamic Art and Architecture, reflecting the historical topics and seminars on methods, techniques and theory studied in the first year.

 You will be expected to spend part of the vacation between years one and two engaged in language study and/or fieldwork in a region appropriate to your area of interest.